-- (i) Quoted closing bid prices for publicly traded equities and unit values for public equity funds are used to represent fair value for these investments.
-Unit values reflect the quoted bid prices of the underlying securities. - (ii) Quoted bid prices are used to represent the fair value for inflation linked bonds. - (iii) Money market securities are recorded at cost together with accrued interest income, which approximates fair value.
+- Quoted closing bid prices for publicly traded equities and unit values for public equity funds are used to represent fair value for these investments.
+Unit values reflect the quoted bid prices of the underlying securities. - (ii) Quoted bid prices are used to represent the fair value for inflation linked bonds. - (iii) Money market securities are recorded at cost together with accrued interest income, which approximates fair value. - (iv) Fair value for alternative investments, which include fixed income, international equities and real estate pooled funds that do not trade on a recognized exchange, is based on the net asset value as reported by the external managers of the funds.